-- [country-code] is the ISO 3166-1 code (2 characters, capitalised) of the country of the [provider-code]. - provider-code] is a code uniquely identifying the locality or the provider within the country (may be a region code like the European NUTS code, an authority code, etc.). - For the FXCP the [local code] should be the NOC Code if the data is provided by an operator, or a unique identifier e.g. DFT, Tfl, TfN, if some other source. - Where an OPERATOR has multiple NOC Codes, the code used should be the most specific for the data.
-For example, the lowest relevant sub-division of the operator, e.g. FESX for First Group's bus operations in Essex for routes and timetables, or the Atco prefix of the local authority for NaPTAN stops for the administrative area. - [NeTEx frame-type] is one of the NeTEx VersionFrame types: CompositeFrame, ResourceFrame, SiteFrame, ServiceFrame, TimetableFrame or FareFrame) - [fxcp-type] is the identifier of one of the FXCP TypeOfFrame instances, viz: - Specific - 'UK_PI_COMMON' for Resource data (ResourceFrame). - 'UK_PI_STOP' for Stop data (SiteFrame). - 'UK_PI_NETWORK' for a Network data (ServiceFrame). - 'UK_PI_TIMETABLE 'for Timetable data (TimetableFrame). - 'UK_PI_CALENDAR' for Calendar data (ServiceCalendarFrame). - 'UK_PI_METADATA' for Common resource data (ResourceFrame). - Composite - 'UK_PI_LINE_OFFER' for a Line data set (CompositeFrame). - 'UK_PI_NETWORK_OFFER' for a Network data set (CompositeFrame). - 'UK_PI_STOP_OFFER' for a Stop data set (CompositeFrame).
+- [country-code] is the ISO 3166-1 code (2 characters, capitalised) of the country of the [provider-code]. - provider-code] is a code uniquely identifying the locality or the provider within the country (may be a region code like the European NUTS code, an authority code, etc.). - For the EIRE_NP the [local code] should be the NOC Code if the data is provided by an operator, or a unique identifier e.g. NTA, TfL, TfN, if some other source.

+- Where an OPERATOR has multiple NOC Codes, the code used should be the most specific for the data.
+For example, the lowest relevant sub-division of the operator, e.g. FEDB for First Group's bus operations in Dublin for routes and timetables, or the Atco prefix of the local authority for NaPTAN stops for the administrative area. - [NeTEx frame-type] is one of the NeTEx VersionFrame types: CompositeFrame, ResourceFrame, SiteFrame, ServiceFrame, TimetableFrame or FareFrame) - [EIRE_NP-type] is the identifier of one of the EIRE_NP TypeOfFrame instances, viz: - Specific - 'EI_PI_COMMON' for Resource data (ResourceFrame). - 'EI_PI_STOP' for Stop data (SiteFrame). - 'EI_PI_NETWORK' for a Network data (ServiceFrame). - 'EI_PI_TIMETABLE 'for Timetable data (TimetableFrame). - 'EI_PI_CALENDAR' for Calendar data (ServiceCalendarFrame). - 'EI_PI_METADATA' for Common resource data (ResourceFrame). - Composite - 'EI_PI_LINE_OFFER' for a Line data set (CompositeFrame). - 'EI_PI_NETWORK_OFFER' for a Network data set (CompositeFrame). - 'EI_PI_STOP_OFFER' for a Stop data set (CompositeFrame). - [frame-topic] is a designator of the frame content, constructed according to frame type from the main parameters that describe it.
+The designator should be a short name or code, fewer than fifteen characters, made only of letters (uppercase and lowercase), numbers and hyphen "-". - For 'EI_PI_LINE_OFFER': The LINE number (or name if no number is available. - For 'EI_PI_NETWORK_OFFER': The short name of the NETWORK. - For 'EI_PI_STOP_OFFER', name or identifier of OPERATOR, ADMINISTRATIVE ZONE or TOPOGRAPHIC PLACE for which the stops are included.